Best Medicare Advantage Plans in Colorado (2026)

 PPOHumana3.62$0$7,850Humana Value Choice H5216-261 (PPO)

-Medicare Advantage provides comprehensive health coverage through private insurance companies that includes hospital and medical services.
-These plans cover everything Original Medicare includes while adding prescription drugs, dental, vision, and hearing benefits.
+Medicare Advantage provides health coverage through private insurance companies that includes hospital and medical services.
+These plans cover everything Original Medicare includes, plus prescription drugs, dental, vision and hearing benefits.

 • CMS Star Ratings: Medicare evaluates each plan's quality using a 1 to 5-star system based on care quality and member satisfaction.
 Plans with 4 or 5 stars show the best overall performance.